k61n/openhkl/doc/sphinx/tutorial.rst

 Tutorial
 ========

-In this tutorial, we will look at some real (but relatively unproblmematic) experimental data: trypsin with bound aniline.
+In this tutorial, we will look at some real (but relatively unproblematic) experimental data: trypsin with bound aniline.

 .. _trypsin_crystal: